Environmental impact of illicit drug production: Marijuana

-With the ease of access to marijuana increasing due to legalisation in parts of North America and Canada many have noted the increasing importance of measuring its possible environmental ramifications.
-As marijuana has been previously illegal in these areas there is now an opportunity to measure these outcomes.
+With the ease of access to marijuana increasing due to legalization in parts of North America and Canada, many have noted the increasing importance of measuring its possible environmental ramifications.
+As marijuana has been previously illegal in these areas, there is now an opportunity to measure these outcomes.
 However, there have already been a variety of known consequences caused by the production of marijuana.

 Watershed depletion is a serious issue that can be caused by marijuana production.
-Marijuana cultivation requires large amounts of water, where a single plant can require 8-10 gallons of water per day.
+Marijuana cultivation requires large amounts of water, where a single plant can require 8–10 gallons of water per day.
 This sparks concern, especially in areas susceptible to water shortages such as California.
 California is the largest producer of marijuana in the U.S yet has had issues surrounding water supply and sanitation for a number of years.
 In 2012, it was estimated that at least 3,177,241,050 gallons of water were used in the production of marijuana in California.
-Thus, marijuana production can have severe implications on watershed levels with a number of organisations calling for stricter regulations as marijuana becomes more widespread.
+Thus, marijuana production can have severe implications on watershed levels, with a number of organizations calling for stricter regulations as marijuana becomes more widespread.

-The production of marijuana also requires large amounts of energy due to the controlling of environmental conditions.
+The production of marijuana also requires large amounts of energy due to the control of environmental conditions.
 This further causes high levels of greenhouse gas emissions and energy consumption.
 "In 2015, the average electricity consumption of a 5,000-square-foot indoor facility in Boulder County was 41,808 kilowatt-hours per month, while an average household in the county used about 630 kilowatt-hours".
-Such high levels of energy consumption in turn, result in high greenhouse gas emissions.
-In 2016, it was estimated that on average the production of one kilogram of marijuana produced 4,600 kilograms of carbon dioxide.
+Such high levels of energy consumption, in turn, result in high greenhouse gas emissions.
+In 2016, it was estimated that on average, the production of one kilogram of marijuana produced 4,600 kilograms of carbon dioxide.
 Thus, marijuana cultivation produces 15 million metric tons of carbon dioxide in the United States in a single year.